DigitalDieter/LSTM_Music_Generation/README.md

 The underlying model is a Many-to-Many Long Short Term Memory  (LSTM) with a TimeDistributed Layer.

 The original code was using Python 3.5, Keras version 0.1.0 and the Theano backend.
-The code was modifiyed to use TensorFlow 1.14.0 and Keras 2.2.4
+The code was modifiyed to use TensorFlow 1.14.0 and Keras 2.2.4 on Python 3.7.3

-The python code was modifiyed to run on python 3.7  Tensorflow

 ##### Addded the following features /  little imporvments to the project: